Skip to contents

 incidenceMatrix

 The kMax x m incidence matrix indicating whether the specific hypothesis will be tested at the given look.
+Here \(m\) is the number of hypotheses.
 If not provided, defaults to testing each hypothesis at all study looks.

 k1